BoyBaykiller/IDKEngine/Readme.md

 }
 ```

-At this point using both average speed and variance of luminance you can obtain an appropriate shading rate.
-This is not the most interesting part.
+At this point, you can use both the average speed and the variance of the luminance to get an appropriate shading rate.
+That is not the most interesting part.
-I decided to scale both of these factors add them together and then use that to mix between different rates.
-You can find the code [here](https://github.com/BoyBaykiller/IDKEngine/blob/master/IDKEngine/res/shaders/ShadingRateClassification/compute.glsl).
+I decided to scale both of these factors, add them together and then use that to mix between different rates.
+The code is [here](https://github.com/BoyBaykiller/IDKEngine/blob/master/IDKEngine/res/shaders/ShadingRateClassification/compute.glsl).

 ### 3.0 Subgroup optimizations

-While operating on shared memory is fast Subgroup Intrinsics are faster.
+While operating on shared memory is fast, Subgroup Intrinsics are faster.
 They are a relatively new topic on its own and you almost never see them mentioned in the context of OpenGL.
 The subgroup is an implementation dependent set of invocations in which data can be shared efficiently.
-There are a lot of subgroup operations.
-The full thing is document [here](https://github.com/KhronosGroup/GLSL/blob/master/extensions/khr/GL_KHR_shader_subgroup.txt) but vendor specific/arb extensions with `ARB_shader_group_vote` actually being part of core also exist.
+There are many subgroup operations.
+The whole thing is document [here](https://github.com/KhronosGroup/GLSL/blob/master/extensions/khr/GL_KHR_shader_subgroup.txt), but vendor specific/arb extensions with `ARB_shader_group_vote` actually being part of core also exist.
-Anyway the one which is particular interesting for our case of computing a sum is `KHR_shader_subgroup_arithmetic` or more specifically the function `subgroupAdd`.
+Anyway, the one that is particularly interesting for our case of computing a sum is `KHR_shader_subgroup_arithmetic`, or more specifically the `subgroupAdd` function.

 On my GPU a subgroup is 32 invocations big.
-If I call `subgroupAdd(2)` the function will return 64.
+When I call `subgroupAdd(2)` the function will return 64.
-So it basically does a sum over values passed into the function in the scope of a subgroup.
+So it does a sum over all values passed to the function in the scope of a all (active) subgroup invocations.

-Using this knowledge my optimized version of a workgroup wide sum looks like this:
+Using this knowledge, my optimized version of a workgroup wide sum looks like this:
 ```glsl
 #define SUBGROUP_SIZE __subroupSize__
 #extension GL_KHR_shader_subgroup_arithmetic : require